utshomax/postman-docs/src/pages/docs/postman-flows/concepts/creating-a-form.md

 ## Form components

-The **Form Editor** is where you create and design your forms.
+The **Form Editor** enables you to create and design your forms.
 It provides an intuitive interface for adding and configuring questions and managing user input.

 In Forms, **questions** represent the input fields that users will interact with.
 Each question can have various question types, such as short answer, paragraph, checkboxes, multiple choice, or dropdown.